GLOBAL MARKETS-World shares hit new peak on stimulus hopes, oil gains | Business

-Government bond investors expect an uptick in inflation after the unemployment report.
-Breakeven rates on 10-year Treasury Inflation-Protected Securities (TIPS), which measure average annual inflation expectations for the coming decade, have jumped to 2.19%, the highest level since mid-2018.
-The 10-year U.S. Treasury note rose about 1 basis point to 1.1584%, after briefly rising to the highest yield since March.
+Government bond investors see an uptick in inflation after the unemployment report.
+Breakeven rates on 10-year Treasury Inflation-Protected Securities (TIPS), which measure average annual inflation expectations for the coming decade, jumped to 2.197%, the highest level since May 2018.
+The 10-year U.S. Treasury note rose about 1 basis point to 1.1618%, after briefly rising to the highest yield since March.

 The net read from the unemployment report is that it supports a steeper yield curve, said Steven Ricchiuto, U.S. chief economist at Mizuho Securities USA LLC in New York.
 "The big thing is the curve," he said.